How to Handle Unsubscribed Contacts

 Once you’ve set this up, it ensures that once someone unsubscribes, they’re automatically removed from the segment you created.
 The dynamic nature of the segment also ensures that it is updated and remains true at all times.

-3. Add unsubscribed users to suppression lists
+3. Move unsubscribed users to suppression lists

 Mailmodo also provides robust suppression list management — both automated and manual.
 So, here are the two ways it works: